Skip to content

 The Walkthrough: How to Set Up Your .claude/

-If I were starting over today, here's what I'd do.
+If I were starting over today, this is what I'd do.

 Step 1: Start with CLAUDE.md